 Easter is around the corner, which means it’s time to start indulging in delicious hot cross buns!

-Central Park is giving our tenants free hot cross buns on Wednesday 17 April from 7.30am.
-We will be located in the lobby near the concierge desk with a variety of options – Traditional, Choc-Chip and Gluten Free along with Easter eggs.
+Central Park is giving our tenants complimentary hot cross buns on Wednesday 31 March from 7.30am.
+Supplied by Hemingway Cafe, we will be located at the Easter cart in the lobby near the concierge desk with a variety of options – Traditional, Choc-Chip and Gluten Free along with Easter eggs.

 *Don’t miss out, while stocks last.

 There are many theories of the origins of the hot cross buns.
 One of those theories dates back to the 14th century when an Anglican monk baked the buns at St Albans Abbey and called them the ‘Alban Bun’.
 He then distributed them to the poor on Good Friday.
 They soon gained popularity around England and became a symbol of the Easter weekend.

 The traditional hot cross bun is a spiced, yeasted bun made with raisins or currants and is marked with a cross on top.
 Nowadays there are many variations including chocolate, cinnamon and even vegemite.